Pre-Application Advice Service

 - A site location plan, with the site outlined in red (Please also include the scale, the direction of North, the location of adjacent properties and roads)

-- Photographs of the site (if available)
+- Photographs of the site or Listed Building

 Do I Need Planning Permission?